Elizaongwz/DSA4264/technical-report (eliza).md

 ### 3.1 Technical Assumptions

 #### Assumption 1:
 Publicly accessible data limitations prevented us from obtaining exact ridership data for specific bus services.
-Instead, LTA DataMall provides "Passenger Volume by Bus Stop," which indicates passenger volumes at a given bus stop at specific hours of a weekday or weekend in each month.
+Instead, LTA DataMall provides "Passenger Volume by Bus Stop" which indicates passenger volumes at a given bus stop at specific hours of a weekday or weekend in each month.
 Additionally, DataMall only allows for calls on Passenger Volume by Bus Stop for the past three months, restricting our passenger volume data to July, August, and September of 2024.

 The available data records only tap-ins and tap-outs, without distinguishing between passengers ending their journey and those transferring to another bus service.
 Therefore, the aggregate number of tap-ins likely overestimates the actual number of commuting journeys, and similarly, tap-outs likely overestimate the count of passengers with final destinations near the respective bus stop.